Why It’s Great: The Darjeeling Limited

 The Darjeeling Limited is one of Anderson’s most human and affecting films.

-At this point, the brothers have accepted the loss of their father, and are ready to let him go – symbolised by them leaving their luggage behind as they jump on the departing train.
+At this point, the brothers have accepted the loss of their father, and are ready to let him go.
+This is symbolised by how they leave their luggage behind as they jump on the departing train.

 A simple metaphor, yes, but a powerful one too, and it makes for a wonderfully bittersweet conclusion.